 Master Gardener Volunteer Training

 Have you always wanted to learn more about gardening, to meet new people and to make a difference in the community?
 Then the WSU Master Gardener Program might be right for your volunteer time.
 The process of becoming a WSU Master Gardener is a rewarding and educational endeavor.

 Here are the highlights of training:

 - Training is offered one time per year, over 13 weeks, starting in late January through April.

-- Read the Cover Letter for the applications deadline and more information.
+- Read the Letter for Prospective Volunteers for the applications deadline and more information.
+Complete and submit the Application Form.
+Both are listed to the right.

-- The main component of the training program is on-line, with weekly classes taught by WSU Extension faculty & staff, Master Gardener Volunteers and other experts.
+- The main component of the training program is online.
+There are also weekly in-person classes taught by WSU Extension faculty and staff, Master Gardener volunteers, and other experts.

-- Training is estimated to require 120 hours.
+- Training is estimated to require 120 hours to complete.
 When satisfactorily completed, trainees become interns.

 - Certified Master Gardeners annually volunteer 35 hours and complete 15 hours of continuing education to remain in the program.

 Master Gardener volunteer options

 - diagnose plant problems in our diagnosis clinics

 - educational outreach at events such as the Home & Garden Show, county fairs, farmers markets

 - teach classes

 - develop and maintain the Community Education Gardens at Springwater and Western avenues in Wenatchee, WA

 - maintain our demonstration gardens, such as the xeriscape demonstration garden at Riverfront Park in Wenatchee and the Pollinator Garden in Leavenworth

 - teach children about gardening

-- write gardening topics in the local newspaper column
+- write gardening columns for the local newspaper

 - speak on radio and television

 - projects of special interest to you

 - help fundraising to help support the Master Gardener program